 About Habitat for Humanity

-Habitat for Humanity is an international development charity that aims to break the cycle of poverty by eliminating poverty housing and homelessness.
+Habitat for Humanity is an international development charity that aims to build a pathway out of poverty by eliminating poverty housing and homelessness.

 Every morning 1.6 billion people wake up in appalling poverty.
 As a result, their health is poor, they struggle to earn a living, buy food or medicine and often cannot afford to send their children to school.

 Poverty housing is the ‘mark’ of poverty and it keeps people poor, dependent and vulnerable, for generation after generation.

 Habitat for Humanity believes that enabling everyone to have a safe, decent place to live is catalytic in building a pathway out of poverty.
 Everyone has a right to clean water, an education or healthcare, and we believe everyone also has a right to a safe, decent home.
 We champion that right, and to make poverty housing a matter for conscience and action.